 President Joe Biden launched this new international travel testing requirement soon after taking office in January 2021.

-And now, despite the rapid COVID-19 vaccination campaign, that testing requirement remains in place – and has just gotten more strict.
-Whether you’re vaccinated or not, you now need to take a COVID-19 test within one calendar day of departure for the U.S. And with concerns about the Delta variant and a new Omicron variant still running high, that requirement seems unlikely to disappear anytime soon.
+And now, despite the rapid COVID-19 vaccination campaign, that testing requirement remains in place – and has recently gotten more strict.
+Whether you're vaccinated or not, you now need to take a COVID-19 test within one calendar day of departure for the U.S.

 The Centers for Disease Control and Prevention (CDC) has laid out clearly exactly what you need in order to be able to board your flight back to the U.S.

 - All travelers 2 years and older need a negative COVID-19 test to board their flight to the U.S. – regardless of their vaccination status.

 - The test must be performed no more than one calendar day (not 24 hours) before the flight departs for the U.S. So if you're flying to the U.S. on a Saturday evening, a test taken anytime on Friday will qualify.

 - Tests must be either a nucleic acid amplification test (NAAT) such as a PCR or LAMP or an antigen test, including rapid antigen tests.